Zoddy/scylio/README.md

     </html>

 # Options / Configuration
-You can set various options, to control the behavior of horizon.
+You can set various options, to control the behavior of scylio.
 With just one parameter, you can read the options value.
 If you set the second parameter, you will also set the option.

     :config(key, [value])